 Deleting and renaming labels and tags

 When you delete a label or tag in one system, the corresponding label or tag is not deleted in the other.
 You will need to delete both the label and tag manually.

 The same applies for renaming tags and labels — you will need to update the name of the corresponding tag or label in the other system.
 Otherwise, you will end up with two separate tags or labels in the other system: one for the old name and one for the new name.

 For example, say you have an Urgent label with a matching Urgent tag in Front.
 If you rename Urgent to High Priority in Gmail and apply that label, you will create a new tag called High Priority in Front (in addition to the Urgent tag).
 To keep them in sync, you should update the Front tag to High Priority before using the renamed label.

 If you need a backup, you can export tag information via Front's API.

-The Starred section of your private Gmail inbox will sync to Front with a history import, but team inboxes will not sync the Starred section.
+The Starred section of your private Gmail inbox will sync to Front with a history import, but shared inboxes will not sync the Starred section.
 Learn more about the Starred section here.

 Hi there, is it possible to "hide" certain labels in gmail from being synced to FRONT?
 E.g. if I have a filter that routes various non-important email to a gmail label and archives it, I don't want this email showing up in front.

 There's no way to exclude things from being synced to Front.
 However, you can create rules to automatically delete these emails if you want.